XRPLF/xrpl.js/docs/index.md

-cancelAfter | date-time string | *Optional* Time when this channel expires as specified at creation. destinationTag | integer | *Optional* Destination tag. expiration | date-time string | *Optional* Time when this channel expires. publicKey | string | *Optional* Public key of the key pair the source will use to sign claims against this channel. sourceTag | integer | *Optional* Source tag.
+cancelAfter | date-time string | *Optional* Time when this channel expires as specified at creation. destinationTag | integer | *Optional* Destination tag. expiration | date-time string | *Optional* Time when this channel expires. publicKey | string | *Optional* Public key of the key pair the source uses to sign claims against this channel. sourceTag | integer | *Optional* Source tag.

 ### Example